Graduate Certificate in Health Care Leadership

 The graduate certificate in Health Care Leadership has program specific requirements for admission in addition to the general admission requirements.

-Applicants interested in pursuing a graduate certificate in Nursing Leadership for Health Systems Management Innovation must have earned a Bachelor of Science Degree in Nursing and hold an unencumbered RN license in state where student resides.
+Applicants interested in pursuing a graduate certificate in Health Care Leadership must have earned a Bachelor of Science Degree in Nursing and hold an unencumbered RN license in state where student resides.

 *Students must earn a grade of B or better in each course to receive the certificate.
 Students receiving a grade below a B must retake the course before credit is given.